2 North Dakota Horses Test Positive for Equine Influenza

 Get notified when a verified disease outbreak is reported in your area by signing up for text alerts for your state or region.

-The horse lives in Kittitas County.
+The horse lives at a private facility in Dane County.

-The case is located in San Joaquin County.
+The premises is located in Montezuma County.

 Stay on top of the most recent Horse Health news with